To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Izzee quickly became my loyal and trusted sidekick and licensed therapy dog.
-Today, Izzee and I go everywhere together, and she is known all around town.
-Izzee’s unconditional love is astounding.
-In return, I want to give her the best life possible including top notch food and chemical-free products.
-There have been so many ill-fated side effects from the chemical-based flea and tick prevention medicines.
-There was no way I wanted to take that risk with Izzee.
-This led me to research and create a homemade tick repellent and homemade flea spray for dogs?
+Izzee, my loyal and trusted sidekick and licensed therapy dog, and I go everywhere together.
+Her unconditional love is astounding.
+In return, I want to give her the best life possible including top-notch food and chemical-free products.
+There are so many ill-fated side effects from the chemical-based flea and tick prevention medicines.
+So, I don’t want to take that risk with Izzee.

+Looking for a homemade flea and tick spray for dogs?
 Here’s how to make the best homemade flea killer for dogs:

 - Pour a quart of boiling water over a large thinly sliced lemon and let steep overnight